patadeloso/Godot-SpacetimeDB-SDK/docs/api.md

     var token: String = ""
 ```

-The token to use for the connection, `one_time_token` is automatically set to `false` if a token is provided.
+The token to use for the connection, `one_time_token` determines whether this token is saved to disk.

 #### `debug_mode` property